Meet Camron Adibi

 I am Camron Adibi.
 I am an educator, facilitator, outdoor leader, sailing instructor and horse riding instructor with a background in experiential, outdoor-oriented and hands-on learning.

 I have a Massachusetts teaching license in General Science.
 I completed a M.S. in Sustainable Design from Carnegie Mellon University and a M.Ed. from Gordon College.
-I was awarded the Vineyard Vision Fellowship in 2012 to address water issues on Martha’s Vineyard Island.
-I am a U.S. Coast Guard Captain and worked on an authentic Viking ship leading day trips.
-I also am a PATH Therapeutic Horse Riding Instructor.
-I am passionate about connecting others with the outdoors!
+In 2012 I was awarded the Vineyard Vision Fellowship to address water issues on Martha’s Vineyard Island.
+I am a U.S. Coast Guard Captain who was responsible for leading day trips on an authentic Viking ship.
+My other passion is horses and I also am certified as a PATH Therapeutic Horse Riding Instructor.
+I have an innate ability to pass my passion for the outdoors to children with developmental challenges in a manner that helps develop their confidence and self-esteem.

 I create and develop content to engage children with project-based learning that is relevant, fun and builds confidence.